By Denise French, MAFF, CVA, CDFA, CRPC, Expert on hidden assets and divorce

 We were able to give her a rough idea of what she has today based on the statements, but more importantly we were able to find assets she wasn’t aware of.
 We did that through the W2 which was sent to their home via regular mail due to tax season.
 Her husband may choose to deny owning these assets, but the W2 cannot lie!
 Now that these assets are exposed the wife’s attorney can mandate information on these assets through the discovery process, even if the husband tries to deny them.

 The W2 is mandated to be mailed by January 31 of each year.
 Box 12 is particularly important in discovering what is owned by your estate.
-The most meaningful W2 Box 12 codes for finding hidden assets are as follows:
+The most meaningful W2 Box 12 codes for finding hidden assets and divorce are as follows:

 • D — Elective deferral under a 401(k) cash or arrangement plan.
 This includes a SIMPLE 401(k) arrangement.